Important Dates for Dancers

 There is more flexibility in volunteer hours with a company contract.
-Company families have to volunteer a total of 10 credits for the year.
-This can be done like the family contract, 6 at Nutcracker and 4 at the Spring show, or it can be spread out over other BBT events, like the Spring gala, or other tasks that are needed throughout the year not related to a performance.
+Company families have to volunteer a total of 6 credits for the year.
+This can be done like the family contract, 3 at the Winter show and 3 at the Spring show, or it can be spread out over other BBT events, like the Spring gala, Outreach, or other tasks that are needed throughout the year not related to a performance.

 Frequently Asked Questions